top of page

 And it encourages clarity.

-As a manager you need to be clear on your team’s goals—articulating what they are and how to accomplish them.
+As a manager it's essential for you to be clear on your team’s goals—articulating what they are and how to accomplish them.

 As Lewis Carroll’s Cheshire Cat said, paraphrased: “If you don’t know where you’re going, any road’ll get you there.”